Culture of Ecuador: Television and cinema

-The majority of the movies shown in movie theatres in Ecuador come from the United States.
+The majority of the movies shown in movie theatres in Ecuador come from the United States and Spain.
 The movies are often in English, and have Spanish subtitles, but are sometimes translated for family movies.

 The Ecuador Film Company was founded in Guayaquil in 1924.
 During the early 1920s to early 1930s, Ecuador enjoyed its Cinema Golden Age era.
 However, the production of motion pictures declined with the coming of sound.

 Beyond the Gates of Splendor (2002), directed by Jim Hanon, is a documentary about five missionaries killed by the Huaorani Indians in the 1950s.
 He recycles the story in the 2006 Hollywood production End of the Spear.
 Most of this film was shot in Panama.

 Entre Marx y una Mujer Desnuda (Between Marx and a Nude Woman, 1995), by Ecuadorian Camilo Luzuriaga, provides a window into the life of young Ecuadorian leftists living in a country, plagued by the remnants of feudal systems and coups d'état.
 It is based on a novel by Jorge Enrique Adoum.

 Cuisine

-An Ecuadorian's day, at least as far as his or her diet is concerned, is centered around lunch, rather than dinner as in Western cultures.
+An Ecuadorian's day, at least as far as his or her diet is concerned, is centered around lunch, rather than dinner.

-There is no one food that is especially Ecuadorian, as cuisine varies from region to region of the country.
-For example, costeños (people from the coast) prefer fish, beans, and plantains (unripened banana like fruits), while serranos from the mountainous regions prefer meat, rice, and white hominy mote.
+There is no one food that is especially Ecuadorian, as cuisine varies from region, people, and cultures.
+For example, Costeños (people from the coast) prefer fish, beef, beans, rice, and plantains (unripened banana like fruits), while Serranos from the mountainous regions prefer pork, chicken, corn, potatoes, and white hominy mote.

 Some general examples of Ecuadorian cuisine include patacones (unripe plantains fried in oil, mashed up, then refried), llapingachos (a pan seared potato ball), seco de chivo (a type of stew made from goat), and fanesca (a type of soup made from beans, lentils, and corn), traditionally served on Easter.
-More regionalized examples include ceviche from the coast, which is different from other ceviches, and is traditionally served unprepared, as well as almidon bread, plantains served with crushed peanuts or salprieta, and encebollado, the most popular dish on the coast, containing a marinade with large chunks of fish, onions, and various regional spices.
+More regionalized examples include ceviche from the coast, churrasco, and encebollado, the most popular dish on the coast.

-The term jerky in beef jerky originally comes from the word charqui in the ancient Inca language of Quechua.